 Typical library solutions might include: Fire Safety, Manual Handling, GDPR, IT Security and Anti-Bribery and Corruption.

 Learning design is the practice of designing, developing and delivering learning experiences, both digital and physical.

 Learning designers are the ‘architects’ of the learning experiences.
 They collaborate with subject-matter experts and use their expertize to decide the best way to help learners develop skills and knowledge online.

-Adapt Builder is an authoring tool that allows you to create fully responsive, multi-device, HTML5 e-learning courses that display effectively on tablet devices and smartphones (as well as PCs and laptops).
+Learning Pool authoring is an authoring tool that allows you to create fully responsive, multi-device, HTML5 e-learning courses that display effectively on tablet devices and smartphones (as well as PCs and laptops).